fivetran/fivetran_connector_sdk/README.md

 Replication keys are columns that are used to identify new and updated data for replication.
 When you set a table to use Incremental Replication, you’ll also need to define a replication key for that table.
 </details>

+# Additional considerations

+We provide examples to help you effectively use Fivetran's Connector SDK.
+While we've tested the code provided in these examples, Fivetran cannot be held responsible for any unexpected or negative consequences that may arise from using SDK connectors developed based on these examples.

+Note that API calls made by your SDK connector may count against your service’s API call allocation.
+Exceeding this limit could trigger rate limits, potentially affecting other uses of the source API.

+It's important to choose the right design pattern for your target API.
+Using an inappropriate pattern may lead to data integrity issues.
+Review all our examples carefully to select the one that best suits your target API.
+Keep in mind that some APIs may not support patterns for which we currently have examples.

+As with other new connectors, SDK connectors have a [14-day trial period](https://fivetran.com/docs/getting-started/free-trials#newconnectorfreeuseperiod) during which your usage counts towards free [MAR](https://fivetran.com/docs/usage-based-pricing).
+After the 14-day trial period, your usage counts towards paid MAR.
+To avoid incurring charges, pause or delete any connectors you created to run these examples before the trial ends.